noah-mcaulay/cloud-vision-project/README.md

 ## [Live Demo](http://noah-mcaulay.github.io/cloud-vision-project/)

 Click the link above to view a live demo of the website hosted by GitHub Pages.
+Note that the Live Demo uses the Google Cloud Vision API key within key.js which may or may not exist.
+But, this key can be replaced with another one if desired.

 ## Resources